cwarden45/peak_calling_template/README.md

 ### Acknowledgements ###

-Code developed when providing analysis support from the City of Hope Integrative Genomics Core with requests / suggestions from *Yapeng Su* (Caltech – Heath Lab/Baltimore Lab; Broad/Narrow ChIP-Seq, ATAC-Seq).
+Code developed when providing analysis support from the City of Hope Integrative Genomics Core with requests / suggestions from *Yapeng Su* (Caltech; Broad/Narrow ChIP-Seq, ATAC-Seq).

 I would also like to thank the following users that gave us permission to acknowledge these templates (or scripts similar to these templates) were used for analysis of their data: *Zuoming Sun* (ChIP-Seq), *John Chan* (ATAC-Seq QC), and *Jeremy Jones* (Ben Copeland’s project; Narrow ChIP-Seq re-analysis / QC).
 There is **1** other internal collaborator that currently did not to be explicitly acknowledged here (at this time).